 • Simplicity WILL serve you better!
 Think of some of the major brands and their logos: FedEx, Apple, Virgin — how simple, clean and recognizable they are.
 It also allows them to translate well across all of the media spectrums.

-• Your logo should be created in a “vector-based” application such as Adobe Illustrator NOT Photoshop.
+• Your logo should be created in a “vector-based” application such as Adobe Illustrator.
 A vector-based logo means it will be scalable to any size without losing quality or resolution.
 This is INCREDIBLY important!

 • Be open to the possibilities: While you may have something specific in mind, you just never know how your logo may evolve till it begins to unfold.
 This happens all the time and you will likely find yourself pleasantly surprised at its outcome.